-Two of the most common birds found on farms across the United States are the rooster and then hen.
+Two of the most common birds found on farms across the United States are the rooster and the hen.
 It’s common to wonder what the difference between these two animals is, and that’s what we are going to help you with right now.
-Technically, they are both chickens but keep reading, and we’ll help you learn the difference.
+Technically, they are both chickens, but keep reading, and we’ll help you learn the exact difference.

 At a Glance